laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

  **I'm passionate about understanding microbial evolution and niche adaptation - both in the field and under controlled or experimental settings.**

+ My current research seeks to examine tradeoffs between the production, storage, and in-soil application of candidate probiotics for agriculture.

  My doctoral research used the kiwifruit pathogen *Pseudomonas syringae* pv. *actinidiae* to understand how plant pathogens evolve during incursions.
 Using this pathosystem, we examined effector requirements, redundancies, and repertoire refinement across different kiwifruit hosts, using complementary approaches of <mark>orchard-based genome biosurveillance</mark> and <mark>effector knockout strain competition!</mark>